 1. Know what problem the buyer is trying to solve, and gear your sales “touches” to understanding and solving that problem

+Your sales touches are your: resumes, cover letters, and your phone, video, and in-person interviews.
 If the employer is looking for an early career-stage person, they want “potential” more than “experience”.
 They are looking for someone who will be ambitious and confident enough to attack any challenge/task, while also being humble enough to do the “grunt work”.
 Each “touch” needs to clearly demonstrate that you will make their life easy as a boss: you’ll work hard, keep your ears open, and do whatever the job demands with energy and enthusiasm.

 You can lose the sale here if… You come across as if you know it all and want to “teach” not “learn”.